 When an employer picks up your resume, the first thing they look for is your direct payroll experience, such as:

-- Recent coursework in taxation and regulatory compliance
+- If you have completed recent coursework in taxation and regulatory compliance

-Your payroll resume is a sales brochure with one purpose: to convince prospective employers to contact you for an interview.
-So make it easy by “speaking” directly to them and their needs.
+Your payroll resume is essentially a marketing brochure with one core purpose: convincing a prospective employer to contact you for an interview.
+So, make it easy for them to choose you by “speaking” directly to them and their needs through this critical document.